More

 Placenta Previa is an ailment in which the placenta lies below the cervix.
 Placenta previa can be complete or partial.
 Sexual activity can cause cervix discomfort, placenta damage, and bleeding or preterm labor.

-ALSO READ: Google Finance Portfolio: The Best Guide For You
+ALSO READ: Small Business Organizational Chart: The Best Guide For You

 5. Cervical complications